debajyotidatta/debajyotidatta.github.com/_posts/2016-09-28-fast-text-and-skip-gram.md

 Now the details of how words embeddings are constructed is where things get really interesting.
 The key idea behind word2vec is the distributional hypothesis, which essentially refers to the fact the words are characterized by the words they hang out with.
 This essentially refers to the fact that the word "rose" is more likely to be seen around the word "red" and the word "sky" is more likely to be seen around the word "blue".
 This part will become clearer through code.

-Lets start by using the airbnb dataset.
+Let's start by using the Airbnb dataset.
 It can be found [here](http://insideairbnb.com/get-the-data.html).
-Also I did some preprocessing but should be fairly easy to just extract the text field by loading into pandas data frame and getting the review column.
+Also, I did some preprocessing but should be fairly easy to just extract the text field by loading into pandas data frame and getting the review column.